opendocsg/slw-judgments-backfill/2012_SGCA_57/report.md

 38     In our view, having regard to the need for a broadly consistent approach to the interpretation of the Act and the Model Law, s 47 of the Act should be construed in a manner that is consistent with the intent underlying art 5 of the Model Law.
 Section 47 of the Act states that the Court shall not have jurisdiction to interfere with an arbitral award except where so provided in the Act.
 The certainty which is sought to be achieved by this provision would be significantly undermined if the courts retained a concurrent “supervisory jurisdiction” over arbitral proceedings or awards that could be exercised by the grant of declaratory orders not expressly provided for in the Act.

-39     In short, in situations expressly regulated by the Act, the courts should only intervene where so provided in the Act (see Aron Broches, _Commentary on the UNCITRAL Model Law on International Commercial Arbitration_ (Kluwer Law and Taxation Publishers, 1990) at p 32; see also _Mitsui Engineering & Shipbuilding Co Ltd v Easton Graham Rush and another_ [2004] 2 SLR(R) 14 at [23]).
+39     In short, in situations expressly regulated by the Act, the courts should only intervene where so provided in the Act (see Aron Broches, _Commentary on the UNCITRAL Model Law on International Commercial Arbitration_ (Kluwer Law and Taxation Publishers, 1990) at p 32; see also _Mitsui Engineering & Shipbuilding Co Ltd v Easton Graham Rush and another_ <span class="citation">[2004] 2 SLR(R) 14</span> at [23]).

 **_The Plaintiff’s complaint is a matter governed by the Act_**